MediterRE3

 Background

-In Europe, fires burn over 500,000 hectares of forest annually, and scientists estimate that during the 21st century the number and extent of wildfires will increase due to climate change.
+In Europe, fires burn over 500,000 hectares of forest annually, and scientists estimated that during the 21st century the number and extent of wildfires will increase due to climate change.
 This is significant when acknowledging that natural forest disturbances such as wildfires account for approximately 30 per cent more greenhouse gases (GHG) than fossil fuels.
 One of the root causes of wildfires is inadequate land management practice, including accumulation of dry biomass, burning of farmland waste and landscape simplification for industrial agriculture.

 Project

-Last update: April 2024
+Last update: October 2024

 More about this project